marianosimone/humble-bundle-cataloger/README.md

 - If you are planning on contributing, run `pre-commit install`
 - If you want to highlight any entries, create a `recommended.txt` file and put the names of the items
 - If you discover any data duplication, take a look at `fixes.py`, and contribute them to the project!
+- If you discover any non-games showing up as games, add them to `non_games.txt`, and contribute them to the project!

 ### Create & Update your catalog
 - Go to your humble bundle library: https://humblebundle.com/home/library